-Synchronized reserve is designed to provide relief for disturbances.36 A disturbance is defined as loss of 1,000 MW of generation and/or transmission resources within 60 seconds.
+Synchronized reserve is designed to provide relief for disturbances.
+A disturbance is defined as loss of 1,000 MW of generation and/or transmission resources within 60 seconds.
 In the absence of a disturbance, PJM dispatchers have used synchronized reserve as a source of energy to provide relief from low ACE.
 There were five low ACE events in 2017, on January 12, 2017 for 8 minutes, February 13, 2017 for 7 minutes, March 23, 2017 for 24 minutes, June 20, 2017 for 9 minutes, and September 21, 2017 for 16 minutes.
+There were no low ACE synchronized reserve events in the first three months of 2018.

-The risk of using synchronized reserves for energy or any other non-disturbance reason is that it reduces the amount of synchronized reserve available for a disturbance.
+The risk of using synchronized reserves for energy or any other nondisturbance reason is that it reduces the amount of synchronized reserve available for a disturbance.
 Disturbances are unpredictable.
 Synchronized reserve has a requirement to sustain its output for only up to 30 minutes.
 When the need is for reserve extending past 30 minutes secondary reserve is the appropriate source of the response.
 The use of synchronized reserve is an expensive solution during an hour when the hour ahead market solution and reserve dispatch indicated no shortage of primary reserve.
 PJM's primary reserve levels have been sufficient to recover from disturbances and should remain available in the absence of disturbance.